heathmann/randomdivers/README.md

 Enter your Hellpod and get ready to start your run.
 Note that you will not have any boosters or stratagems to begin with.
 Simply do not select a booster for this.
 However, currently the game will not allow you to leave empty stratagem slots.
 I recommend taking stratagems that will not have an impact on the game if you accidentally call them in like a smoke strike or support weapons that you simply do not pick up.
-Otherwise, just select stratagems that you can easily identify as “filler.”
+Otherwise, just select stratagems that you can easily identify as filler.

 ## Progressing your run